dsintheocean/time-series-forecasting/README.md

 - Lag features (time-shifted by various hours).
 - Moving average.

-The target RMSE metric was achieved using an LGBM model with the following hyperparameters:
+The best value of the target RMSE metric was achieved using an LGBM model with the following hyperparameters:
 - Criterion: 'friedman_mse'
 - Max Depth: 5
 - Min Samples Split: 4